Rebab: History

 It is called "joza" in Iraq, named after the sound box material made of a coconut shell.
 There is also a bowed instrument in Persian music named Kamanche which has similar shape and structure.
 It spread to different regions including South East Asia through Islamic trading routes.

-For a famous Iranian singer and rebab player see Hassaan Egzaar Chenani.

 Southeast Asia

 In the Indonesian gamelan the rebab is an essential elaborating instrument, ornamenting the basic melody.
 A two-string bowed lute consisting of a wooden body, traditionally though now rarely a single coconut shell, covered with very fine stretched skin.
 Two brass strings are tuned a fifth apart and the horse hair bow is tied loosely (unlike modern Western stringed instruments) with the proper tension controlled by the players bow hand, contributing to the difficult technique.
 There are typically two per ensemble, one for pelog and one for slendro, never played together.

 The rebab does not have to conform exactly to the scale of the other gamelan instruments and can be played in relatively free time, finishing its phrases after the beat of the gong ageng (the big gong that "rules" the ensemble, see: colotomy).
 The rebab also frequently plays the buka when it is part of the ensemble.

 In Malaysia, especially the eastern Malaysian states of Kelantan and northern Terengganu (Besut), Rebab is one of important traditional music instruments.
 Its appearance is significantly different from rebabs from other regions.
 It has 3 strings, 3 tuning pegs (telinga), a decorative, detachable headstock (kepala), a skin made of cow's stomach and a small, nipple-like mute mechanism (puting).
 The Rebab is used in the makyong ensemble, tarik selampit and also in a healing ritual called "Main Peteri".